ngocthanhdev81/vikey-keyboard/README.md

 ## Why ViKey

-Every other Telex keyboard uses a lookup table — a giant dictionary mapping every possible key sequence to its Vietnamese output.
-If a combination isn't in the table, the engine can't produce it.
-This is fundamentally limited: new words, rare syllables, inconsistent tone placement, and accumulated drift are baked into the architecture.

-ViKey replaces this with a **syllable-based recomposition engine** written in pure Kotlin.
+ViKey replaces FlorisBoard with a **syllable-based recomposition engine** written in pure Kotlin.
 It understands Vietnamese phonology — not just character mappings.
 Each keystroke triggers a full parse of the current syllable, applies Vietnamese orthographic rules, and recomposes the correct output from first principles.
 No JSON.
 No lookup tables.
 No accumulated drift.

 ```kotlin
 // FlorisBoard (mutation-based): "chaos" → "chào"